Proof of concept (POC): Definition, steps & examples

 5. Present your results

-A proof of concept should explain the long-term value of your idea.
+A POC should explain the long-term value of your idea.
 When presenting your project, define the problem you plan to solve and outline specific pain points your idea addresses.
-The deliverables are how you’re going to solve those pain points, but think of them as tools to help you achieve your overall goals.
+The deliverables are how you'll solve those pain points, but think of them as tools to help you achieve your overall goals.

 Read: The project risk management process in 6 clear steps